Summer Lecture Series

 About Jeanne Thornton:

-Jeanne Thornton is the author of Summer Fun, winner of the Lambda Literary Award, as well as The Dream of Doctor Bantam and The Black Emerald.
-She is the coeditor, with Tara Madison Avery, of We’re Still Here: An All-Trans Comics Anthology, and the copublisher of Instar Books.
-Her writing has appeared in n+1, WIRED, Harper’s Bazaar, The Evergreen Review, and other places.
-She lives in Brooklyn.
+Jeanne Thornton is the author of Summer Fun, winner of the Lambda Literary Award, A/S/L (forthcoming), The Dream of Doctor Bantam, and The Black Emerald.
+She’s the coeditor, with Tara Madison Avery, of We’re Still Here: An All-Trans Comics Anthology, as well as the copublisher of Instar Books.
+Her work has appeared at n+1, Wired, Harper’s Bazaar, and other places.
+She lives in Brooklyn, and more information is available at jeannethornton.com.

 About Lincoln Michel: